 ST. PAUL, Minn.
-(FOX 9) - Due to the COVID-19 pandemic, Minnesota Governor Tim Walz announced a Stay-At-Home executive order which will go into effect March 27 at 11:59 p.m. and will last until April 10.
+(FOX 9) - Due to the COVID-19 pandemic, Minnesota Governor Tim Walz announced a Stay-At-Home executive order that went into effect March 27 at 11:59 p.m. and will last until May 18 after an extension.

 So what exactly does that mean?
 And what activities are we allowed to still do?
 Here's a breakdown.

 WILL I BE ABLE TO LEAVE MY HOME?

 Gov. Walz is urging people to stay at home, however, Minnesotans will still be able to do the following activities:

 - Health and safety activities, such as obtaining emergency services or medical supplies

 - Outdoor activities, such as walking pets, hiking, running, biking, hunting, or fishing

 - Necessary Supplies and Services, such as getting groceries, gasoline, or carry-out